nus-cs2113-AY2021S1/tp/docs/team/muhammadhoze.md

          Format:
             delete tasks <c/categoryr>
              <c/category> refers to the category (if assigned) to a task.
-7. Searching tasks by keyword: `find`
+7. Searching for an item with keyword: `find`
-This command allow students to narrow down their search for a specific task.
-The keyword has to be a **whole word**.
+This command allow students to narrow down their search for a specific item.

     *Example*
          The student can enter this command to find only those task associated with the keyword:
-         **find meeting**
+         **find tasks tp meeting**

         Format:
             find {tasks,links,books,expenses,modules} k/<keyword>